vsp4/Dexter/README.md

 * No Bus Conductor Cost.

+* Set Dynamic Price of tickets depending upon Date , Rush Hours etc.

+* Individual Monitoring of younger ones.

+* Track User Data and preferences and use it as you want.

 * Defines a complete new way of transit payment.

 * Swift User Experience and smooth (butterly) process.

+ We have implemented this and will feel honoured if given a chance to represent.

 ## Implementation
 * BLE Beacon Sender
    * at Bus Stop ( Device)